We can provide lenses for a wide range of prescriptions including scripts with astigmatism.

 Don't know your PD?
 Download the PD Measurement Tool Here

 Yes we do!
-Although, you must visit one of our six stores to be correctly measured for these lenses.
-Total cost for Multifocal / Progressive lenses and frames are $349.
+Although, you must visit one of our stores to be correctly measured for these lenses.
+For Multifocal frames and lenses, prices start from $319 for one pair or $399 for two!
 Please email us if you have any questions!

-Otherwise, you can always purchase the frames as non prescription and visit your local optician to fill your lenses.
+If you are unable to make it to a store, you can always purchase the frames as non-prescription and visit your local optician to fit multifocal lenses.

 Of course we do!
 Just select the frames you’d like to buy and click the “Add to Cart” button to add them to your shopping cart.
 During checkout, you’ll be given the option to purchase prescription or non-prescription, distance or reading glasses.
 Select “Single Vision Near” and you’ll be able to select the appropriate lens magnification strength.